 Tuition, after deduction of any financial assistance, is divided into three equal installments to be paid according to the following schedule.
 All other charges are due on or before the due date listed on the student's monthly statement of account.
-A nonrefundable \$15 service charge per term will be added to the student's account.
+A nonrefundable \$15 service charge per term will be added to the student's account and is due with the first payment.